Frustrated Abraham stopped from taking penalty by Chelsea captain Azpilicueta as Jorginho scores his second | Goal.com

 The England forward grabbed the ball after Kai Havertz had won his side a second spot-kick of the afternoon, with Abraham keen to add to his tally in the league for the 2020-21 campaign.

-Jorginho, who had already tucked home one penalty in the match, is the Blues' designated penalty taker and was expecting to step up again.
+The striker immediately claimed the ball after Havertz was brought down by Mamadou Sakho in the box, expecting to be allowed the chance to score his third goal of the season in all competitions.

-And although Abraham had other ideas, club captain Azpilicueta ensured the ball was handed to the Italy international, who duly stepped up to slot home again and put the Blues in a commanding four-goal lead.
+Club captain Azpilicueta was having none of it, though, as he ensured the ball was handed to Italy international Jorginho, who duly stepped up to slot home again.

+Abraham was clearly annoyed at the incident, uttering words of frustration to himself as he moved away from the penalty spot and gesturing towards Azpilicueta as he felt he should've been allowed the chance to score.

+There didn't appear to be any lasting ssue thereafter, however, and Lampard will undoubtedly pass it off as a standard disagreement on the pitch involving one of his primary goalscoers who was hungry to get on the scoresheet.